 - 1. Applies current knowledge, theory, clinical judgment, skills, and the patient's values and perspective in patient management.
-[CPI Skill #7] - i.
-Selects interventions based on the best available evidence, clinical expertise, and patient preferences. - j.
-Assesses patient response to interventions using credible measures. - k.
-Integrates patient needs and values in making decisions in developing the plan of care. - 1.
+[CPI Skill #7] - a.
+Selects interventions based on the best available evidence, clinical expertise, and patient preferences. - b.
+Assesses patient response to interventions using credible measures. - c.
+Integrates patient needs and values in making decisions in developing the plan of care. - d.
 Clinical decisions focus on the whole person rather than the disease. - e.
-Recognizes limits (learner and profession) of current knowledge, theory, and judgment in patient management. - 2.0 Establish effective culturally competent communication with all stakeholders, including patients/clients, family members, caregivers, practitioners, interprofessional team members, consumers, payers and policymakers, by demonstrating appropriate verbal, non-verbal and written communication.
-(7D7, 7D8) Course Objectives: - 2.
-Communicates in ways that are congruent with situational needs.
+Recognizes limits (learner and profession) of current knowledge, theory, and judgment in patient management.

+2.0 Establish effective culturally competent communication with all stakeholders, including patients/clients, family members, caregivers, practitioners, interprofessional team members, consumers, payers and policymakers, by demonstrating appropriate verbal, non-verbal and written communication.
+(7D7, 7D8)

+- 2. Communicates in ways that are congruent with situational needs.
 [CPI skill #4] - a.
 Communicates, verbally and nonverbally, in a professional and timely manner. - b.
 Initiates communication in difficult situations. - c.
 Selects the most appropriate person(s) with whom to communicate. - d.
 Communicates respect for the roles and contributions of all participants in patient care. - e.
 Listens actively and attentively to understand what is being communicated by others. - f.
 Demonstrates professionally and technically correct written and verbal communication without jargon. - g.
 Communicates using nonverbal messages that are consistent with intended message. - h.
 Engages in ongoing dialogue with professional peers or team members. - i.
 Interprets and responds to the nonverbal communication of others. - j.
 Evaluates effectiveness of his/her communication and modifies communication accordingly. - k.
 Seeks and responds to feedback from multiple sources in providing patient care. - 1.
 Adjust style of communication based on target audience. - m.
 Communicates with the patient using language the patient can understand (e.g., translator, sign language, level of education, cognitive impairment, etc.). - 3.
 Produces quality documentation in a timely manner to support the delivery of physical therapy services.
 [CPI skill #15] - a.
 Selects relevant information to document the delivery of physical therapy patient care. - b.
 Documents all aspects of PT care, including screening, examination, evaluation, plan of care, intervention, response to intervention, discharge planning, family conferences, and communication with others involved in delivery of patient care. - c.
 Produces documentation (e.g., electronic, dictation, chart) that follows guidelines and format required by the practice setting. - d.
 Documents patient care consistent with guidelines & requirements of regulatory agencies & third-party payers. - e.
-Documents all necessary information in an organized manner that demonstrates sound clinical decision-making.
+Documents all necessary information in an organized manner that demonstrates sound clinical decision-making. - f.

-- f.
 Produces documentation that is accurate, concise, timely and legible. - g.
 Utilizes terminology that is professionally and technically correct. - h.
-Documentation accurately describes care delivery that justifies physical therapy services. - i.
-Participates in quality improvement review of documentation (chart audit, peer review, goals). - 3.0 Incorporate an understanding of the implications of individual and cultural differences when engaged in all physical therapy roles.
+Documentation accurately describes care delivery that justifies physical therapy services.

+i.
+Participates in quality improvement review of documentation (chart audit, peer review, goals).

+3.0 Incorporate an understanding of the implications of individual and cultural differences when engaged in all physical therapy roles.
 (7D8)